davatorium/rofi/doc/rofi-manpage.markdown

   This function deprecates -rnow,-snow and -now

 `-switchers` *mode1,mode1*
+`-modi` *mode1,mode1*

   Give a comma separated list of modes to enable, in what order.

-  For example to only show the run and ssh dialog (in that order):
+  For example to only show the run and ssh launcher (in that order):

-        rofi -switchers "run,ssh" -show run
+        rofi -modi "run,ssh" -show run

   Custom modes can be added using the internal 'script' mode.
 Each mode has two parameters: